Iamproplayer7/lfs_ghost/README.md

 Supports latest LFS 0.8B9 version.

 Real-time ghost car for Live for Speed (LFS).
-Race against your best lap from the current session and improve your driving consistency.
+Race against your best qualified lap and improve your driving consistency and lap time.

 ## 🚗 How It Works